HISTORY OF STAFFORD MOTOR SPEEDWAY

 Crowd counts were down, but Arute stood firm.
 A trial and several appeals later the case was concluded.
 The one-brand, one-compound tire rule was upheld.
 Now, such a rule is accepted as a key element to successful short track operations.
 Critics say that Arute’s principles border on stubbornness.
 Others have accused him of fantasy and folly.
 None, ever questioned his commitment.

 When Stafford decided to change their modified rules to develop more affordable racing formula, critics and opponents alike saw the depth of Arute’s commitment.
 Modifieds were losing entrants due to escalating costs.
-Though short in numbers, still controlled the racing community in New England.
+Though short in numbers, they still controlled the racing community in New England.
 Arute knew that other area tracks would be hard pressed to campaign for a more cost efficient set of rules.
 He used his own track to start a new modified series known as “SK’s” and pressured for a “Touring” concept utilizing costlier cars.
 The NASCAR Featherlite Tour was endorsed by NASCAR and began operation.
 Despite increased purses for the Tour part of the Tour community played upon fans and media to force Arute to reverse his decision.

 Fans displayed their dismay with Arute’s “SK” Modified® division and threw their early support to the Tour dissidents.
 Undaunted, Stafford set out on their new direction.
 The Tour remained part of Stafford’s annual schedule but faced repeated accusations that Arute “threw the modifieds out”.